Mercedes-Benz GLC: Facelift

 At the 2019 Geneva Motor Show, Mercedes unveiled the refreshed GLC as a 2020 model.
 New features include an updated MBUX Operating System that can be activated by saying "Hey Mercedes", new engines, a new steering wheel, and a 12.3-inch digital cockpit.

 The Coupé-variant was unveiled at 2019 New York International Auto Show.

-Engines
+Powertrain

 GLC F-CELL

 Daimler tested a fleet of fuel cell-powered GLC models, dubbed GLC F-CELL, which entered production in 2018.
 It features both fuel cells and a battery drive which can be charged externally.
 Apart from electricity, it also runs on pure hydrogen.

+Safety

-Second generation (X254; 2022)
+Second generation (X254/C254; 2022)

 The second generation GLC was unveiled in June 2022.
-Similar to the W206 C-Class, all models will be equipped with four-cylinder engines with MHEV tech.
-Three PHEV models are available.
+Like the first generation, two bodystyles are available, with a traditional SUV and a coupe SUV called the GLC Coupé.
+Similar to the W206 C-Class, all models are equipped with four-cylinder engines with MHEV tech.
+Four PHEV models, which consists of three general models, and one AMG model, are available.
 The X254 GLC is also larger than its predecessor.
+The mainline GLC 4Matic models and AMG GLC43 continue to use permanent AWD with an open double-planetary type center differential.
+The two axles are linked by a pre-loaded two plate clutch with a locking action of 50nM.
+Two versions of Magna's Trumax open center differential transfer case are used.
+The non-AMG models use the version geared for a 45/55 front-to-rear torque split.
+AMG GLC43 models are offered with the more rear-biased AMG-Performance Permanent AWD, which uses a center differential geared for a 31/69 front-to-rear torque split.
+The AMG GLC63 uses the AMG-Performance 4Matic+ AWD.
+This system replaces the open center differential with an electronically controlled multi-disc clutch which enables stepless coupling of the front axle to the drivetrain.
+The rear axle is permanently driven.
+Drive torque distribution to the front axle is infinitely variable throughout the range of between 0 and 50% of total gearbox output torque.